 Domestic livestock populations differ from unmanaged animals in fundamental ways that are highly conducive to pathogen evolution.
 Industrialization has been associated with increases in livestock population size and density and a decrease in rearing periods.
-Today, livestock accounts for about 20 per cent of the total terrestrial animal biomass. and while populations in the wild fluctuate in response to available resources, pathogens and predators, whereas domestic populations are managed to remain stable.
 As a result, pathogens are provided with globally abundant but genetically similar, densely packed hosts, promoting rapid disease spread.
-Concurrently, the management of consistent livestock populations inhibits the fitness costs a pathogen would usually pay for increased host mortality, therefore promoting higher pathogen virulence.
+Concurrently, the management of consistent livestock populations inhibits the fitness costs a pathogen would usually pay for increased host mortality, therefore promoting higher pathogen virulence (sometimes).

 Marek’s disease virus and industrialized poultry farming

 Collaborators: Troy Day, Scott Greenhalgh

 Today, broiler chickens (chickens raised for meat) are raised with tens of thousands of genetically similar birds in crowded barns, with a lifespan as short as six weeks.
 These changes to animal husbandry have been implicated in the continual increase in virulence of Marek’s disease, a viral disease of poultry.

 In our work, we investigated how poultry husbandry practices contribute to the evolution of Marek’s disease towards greater virulence.

 Rozins, Carly, Troy Day, and Scott Greenhalgh.
 “Managing Marek’s disease in the egg industry.”
 Epidemics (2019).